 REPRESENTATIVE RESULTS:

 Figure 1 illustrates the overall workflow of this protocol.
-Our focus was on a representative eRNA, NET1e15, which is over-expressed in breast cancer, for which SAM system was used to activate and study it’s biological role in regulating gene expression, cell proliferation and cancer drug response.
+Our focus was on a representative eRNA, NET1e15, which is overexpressed in breast cancer, for which SAM system was used to activate and study it’s biological role in regulating gene expression, cell proliferation and cancer drug response.
 For this NET1 enhancer, several p300 ChIP-Seq peaks, flanked by transcribed eRNA transcripts (Figure 2A,B) were marked.
 Based on strong GRO-Seq signals, one of the p300 ChIP-Seq peaks was selected as the enhancer core (where bi-direction eRNA transcripts originate, Figure 2B).
 NET1 enhancer region was also marked by dense ChIP-Seq peaks of H3K4me1 and H3K27ac.
 Multiple gRNAs were designed within this enhancer core p300 peak, with two of the gRNAs denoted by arrows in the inlet (Figure 2B).
 A chromatin loop between NET1 enhancer core and NET1 promoter can be detected in the data of Chromatin Interaction Analysis by Paired-End Tag Sequencing (ChIA-PET, black arch, Figure 2B), suggesting the direct regulatory relationship between the NET1e and the NET1 gene.

 The quality of designed gRNA can be tested by two different methods i.e., Surveyor assay (Figure 3) or ChIP-qPCR (Figure 5).
 In Figure 3A, a schematic is used to illustrate the procedure of surveyor assay used to examine the quality of gRNAs.
 In surveyor assay, a PCR product spanning the gRNA recognition site was amplified from 60 ng genomic DNA, which was subjected to denaturing and rehybridization, and subsequently surveyor cleavage.
 In the control cells transfected with Cas9 plasmid only (pSpCas9(BB)-2A-Puro, Addgene #62988), only one band of 1,205 bp (indicated by the blue asterisk, Lane 1 in Figure 3B) was detected.
 By contrast, the assay using genomic DNAs from cells transfected with NET1e gRNA#1 together with Cas9 generated two cleavage products of 777 bp and 428 bp (denoted by orange asterisks), respectively (lane 2, Figure 3B).
 Similarly, shown in lane 3, the co-transfection of NET1e gRNA#2 with Cas9 caused Surveyor digestion of the 1,205 bp PCR product into two digested products of 905 bp and 300 bp (marked by red asterisks), respectively (Figure 3B).
-The sizes of these cleavage products matched the expected sizes of digestion due to the in-dels or mutations generated by the gRNAs, indicating that gRNAs and Cas9 can cut our targeted enhancer DNA in cells.
+The sizes of these cleavage products matched the expected sizes of digestion due to the indels or mutations generated by the gRNAs, indicating that gRNAs and Cas9 can cut our targeted enhancer DNA in cells.